VanekPetr/investment-funnel/README.md

 <!-- tocstop -->

 # Technologies and Models
-### TODO cookbook
+Investment funnel is based on various optimization models, machine learning methods and algorithms.<br/>

-Our tool is based on various optimization models and ML methods:<br/>
+cookbook
 Minimum Spanning Tree, Hierarchical Clustering of Assets, Monte Carlo, Bootstrapping, Stochastic CVaR Model, Benchmark generation

 # How to start in 3 steps